Maladzyechna: Early history

-After Michael's heirless death, the locality passed through different hands until finally in 1567 it was acquired by Prince Nastasi Zbaraski, the voivod of Trakai.
+After Michael's heirless death, the locality passed through different hands until finally in 1567 it was acquired by Princess Nastazja Zbaraska, wife of Stafan Zbaraski, the voivode of Trakai.
 In 1568, that is the following year, a battle took place in the vicinity of the castle, in which the 40,000 men strong army of the Polish–Lithuanian Commonwealth defeated the forces of Muscovy.
 In 1617 it was bought by Lew Sapieha, the Grand Chancellor of Lithuania.
-Around that time the village had 1000 inhabitants.
-On August 20, 1631, Sapieha sold it to Stanisław Siemiott, the chamberlain of Samogitia, who then divided the villages surrounding Maladziečna among his sons.
-Following a testament conflict between the descendants of Siemiott and Aleksander Gosiewski, the Voivod of Smolensk, the town remained a property of the Gosiewski family.
+Around that time the village had 1,000 inhabitants.
+On August 20, 1631, Sapieha sold it to Stanisław Szemiott, the chamberlain of Samogitia, who then divided the villages surrounding Maladziečna among his sons.
+Following a testament conflict between the descendants of Szemiott and Aleksander Gosiewski, the Voivode of Smolensk, the town remained a property of the Gosiewski family.
 During their ownership of Maladziečna the fortifications were extended and strengthened significantly by addition of several bastions.
 Around that time Maladziečna started to be referred to as a town, even though it was officially a village and was not granted with a city charter.
 Nevertheless, it served as a centre of trade and commerce for the surrounding villages and also gained significant profits from transit between Lithuania and Poland.
 In 1708 the castle was one of the headquarters of the Swedish Army of King Charles XII of Sweden, which led to its partial devastation in the effect of a battle between the Swedes and the Russian forces.

 On September 18, 1711, Bishop Bogusław Gosiewski, sold the town to the mighty Ogiński family.
 Among the owners of the area were Kazimierz Ogiński and Tadeusz Ogiński, the Castellan of Trakai (Lithuania).
 The Ogiński family became the main benefactors of the area, as they made it one of the main centres of their domain.
 They erected a new, classicist palace with notable frescoes, as well as a late renaissance church.
 It was also them to ask the king Sigismund II Augustus to grant the town with a city charter.
 Although it was not granted, in 1730 the monarch granted the town with the privilege of organization of two fairs a year and 2 markets every week.
-In mid-18th century the Ogiński's also founded a monastery of the Trinitaries there.
+In mid-18th century the Ogiński's also founded a monastery of the Trinitarians there.

+Within the Grand Duchy of Lithuania, Maladziečna was part of Minsk Voivodeship.